Triple Net Retail, Double Net Lease Definitions

 Absolute Net Lease or Triple Net Absolute lease.

-This is generally the preferred type of lease for an out of area owner mostly because there are no day to day landlord / owner obligations.
+This is generally the preferred type of lease for an out of area owner mostly because there is no day to day landlord/owner obligations.
 The tenant is responsible for everything.
-The triple net absolute lease is common for single tenant, single parcel, national credit tenants such as 7 Eleven, Circle K, CVS, Walgreens, etc. Many or most of the QSRs out there are also triple net absolute.
+The triple net absolute lease is common for single tenant, single parcel, national credit tenants such as 7 Eleven, Circle K, CVS, Walgreens, etc. Many or most of the QSRs out there is also triple net absolute.

 The advantage to the tenant is that they can deduct the entire rent and expenses as operating expenses versus having to depreciate the improvements.

 As is true with all legal documents concerning real estate, the devil is in the details so it’s always important to retain a real estate attorney familiar with and licensed in the state where the property is located.

 Frankly, the absolute triple net lease is applicable only if it’s a single-tenant property.
 There’s no way a multi-tenant property can be ‘management free’ as the landlord/owner bills back the pro-rata share of expenses to the tenant and collects, hopefully.
 Plus, the owner is the mediator or arbitrator between tenants, which of course brings us to the triple net lease or commonly referred to as NNN lease.

 Triple net leases in a multi-tenant retail center, in theory, require the tenants to reimburse all expenses.
 In reality, it’s not quite that simple.
 If you’re buying an existing retail center with leases already in place, it’s crucial that you, the buyer, and your attorney carefully review the in-place leases.
 Plus, get tenant estoppel from every tenant so they restate their understanding of the lease.
 Plus, if there are agreements or representations between seller/owner and tenant made outside of the lease, you’ll hopefully know about it.
 If you have trouble here, move on to something else.

 Double Net or NN leases